Get started with content explorer

 - Double-click to open the item natively in content explorer.

-The export control will create a .csv file that contains a listing of whatever is showing in the All locations pane.
+The export control will create a .csv file that contains a listing of whatever the focus of the pane is.

-When you drill down into a location, such as an Exchange folder, or a SharePoint or OneDrive site, the search tool appears.
+When you drill down into a location, such as an Exchange or Teams folder, or a SharePoint or OneDrive site, the Filter tool appears.

 The scope of the search tool is what is displaying in the All locations pane and what you can search on varies depending on the selected location.

-When Exchange is the selected location, you can search on the full email address of the mailbox, for example
+When Exchange or Teams is the selected location, you can search on the full email address of the mailbox, for example

 When either SharePoint or OneDrive are selected location, the search tool will appear when you drill down to site names, folders and files.